 Even wisdom teeth that have grown in properly are subject to issues such as an infection from Food bacteria trapped between the tooth and jaw where it is tough to brush.
 If infections become frequent, it is a good idea to have the tooth removed as it can cause medical danger.
 If the wisdom tooth interferes with the tongue, it will need to be removed as the pain will numb the tongue.
 Also, anyone who has been orthodontically treated is recommended to have the teeth removed as the addition could disrupt the alignment.

-There are several problems which can occur after the removal of wisdom teeth.
-Some are natural and cannot be avoided, and others the patient has control over.
+There are several problems that can occur after the removal of wisdom teeth.
+Some are natural and cannot be avoided.
+In other instances, the patient has control over or maybe causing the dry socket to happen.
 The patient should follow all instructions given by the surgeon diligently.
 Failure to do so could result in problems ranging from a dry socket to a life-threatening infection.

 Dry sockets are caused by a blood clot falling out or failing to form.
 The dentist / oral surgeon will give advice as to how to avoid these.
-Following the post-op instructions provided is good, as there are certain things that should not be done after teeth extaction(s).
+Following the post-op instructions provided is good, as there are certain things that should not be done after teeth extraction(s).
 Painful swelling sometimes does occur and maybe a sign that the body is healing naturally.
-Anything unusual or substantial should contact dentist office.
+Anything unusual or substantial, you should contact your local emergency dentist office or your local dentist.
 However, any little swelling should begin to reduce after it peaks.
 If this does not occur, the surgeon or dentist needs to be contacted.
 With dental problem(s) involving pain or swelling, the dentist or dental office should be contacted as soon as can.
 Some dental extractions are more complicated than usual and need more work.
 Speaking with your dentist about what to expect is a good idea before and after getting extraction(s).